kumaran-is/flex-holygrail-layout/README.md

   - Pull Request would be reviewed by me.
   - As a reviewers i`ll verify:
     - `npm run lint` should pass
-    - `npm run test` should pass
-    - Code coverage does not drop under 80%
     - Verify PR code changes works as expected by running it on local machine
     - No errors in the browser console
     - Review the code changes to makesure it is written as per Angular coding standard recommended in [angular.io](https://angular.io/) for syntax, conventions, and structuring Angular application.
-    - Review the test spec changes.
-Verify test specs covers both happy path and failure path like exceptional or error conditions.
     - Review if any changes needed to Readme prescription or any project documents
     - Review the changelog and application version
     - Delete the branch after merging back with the master branch.